gradio-app/gradio/client/python/README.md

 # `gradio_client`: Use a Gradio app as an API -- in 3 lines of Python

 This directory contains the source code for `gradio_client`, a lightweight Python library that makes it very easy to use any Gradio app as an API.
-Delete me.

 As an example, consider this [Hugging Face Space that transcribes audio files](https://huggingface.co/spaces/abidlabs/whisper) that are recorded from the microphone.